 IFRS 3 - Business Combinations ("IFRS 3") was amended.
 The amendments introduce new exceptions to the recognition and measurement principles in IFRS 3 to ensure that the update in references to the revised conceptual framework does not change which assets and liabilities qualify for recognition in a business combination.
 An acquirer should apply the definition of a liability in IAS 37 - rather than the definition in the Conceptual Framework - to determine whether a present obligation exists at the acquisition date as a result of past events.
 For a levy in the scope of IFRIC 21, the acquirer should apply the criteria in IFRIC 21 to determine whether the obligating event that gives rise to a liability to pay the levy has occurred by the acquisition date.
 In addition, the amendments clarify that the acquirer should not recognize a contingent asset at the acquisition date.
-The amendments are effective for annual periods beginning on January 1, 2022.

 IAS 16 - Property, Plant and Equipment ("IAS 16") was amended.
 The amendments introduce new guidance, such that the proceeds from selling items before the related property, plant and equipment is available for its intended use can no longer be deducted from the cost.
 Instead, such proceeds are to be recognized in profit or loss, together with the costs of producing those items.
-The amendments are effective for annual periods beginning on January 1, 2022.